space-apes/recursionist-quickstarts/djangoQuickstart/djangoQuickstart.md

     - "Recommended" toggle button added to set of buttons

 #### Add Meal Page (only for registered users)

-- "Home" link in header to return to landing page as registered user
-- "See History" link in header that takes to user's history page
-- "Logout" link in header to return to landing page as anonymous user
+- shows currently logged in username
+- includes links to landing page, user's history page, user's add a meal page, and logout
 - includes form fields for Meal model fields
 - includes toggle buttons to select which tags meals should be associated with from {vegetarian, spicy, healthy, seafood, morning, afternoon, evening}
 - on submit, set date to current date and send user back to landing page